discindo/discindo-org/content/authors/_index.md

 view: 2
 ---

-This blog contains interesting and helpful notes that come up as we are delivering (mostly) `R`, and `Shiny` solutions to clients around the globe.
+Welcome to `discindo.org`!
+This is a space where we document our learning and discoveries as we navigate through the data science + data engineering universe.
+We mostly focus on `R` and `Shiny` and how to build data solutions using these in the cloud.

 Our [projects](/project) page has packages and tools we have developed as `free software`.

-Our [website](https://discindodata.com) has description of projects and references from clients.
+Our [website](https://discindodata.com) has description of previous projects and references from our clients.

-Get in touch if you want to hire us.
+We would love to hear from you!
+Please get in touch through the [contact](/contact) page.